IT Risk Assurance Senior Consultant, EY

 My current job

-IT Risk Assurance Consultant – this entails completing external audits of IT systems in the financial sector to help our financial audit colleagues, as well as doing consultant work regarding IT Risk and Cybersecurity.
+IT Risk Assurance Senior Consultant – this entails completing external audits of IT systems in the financial sector to help our financial audit colleagues, as well as doing consultant work regarding IT Risk and Cybersecurity.
 As a senior consultant I’m usually leading workstreams within projects and reviewing work of consultants.

 My career history:

 After graduating in 2015 I joined EY’s consultancy graduate programme in IT Risk and Assurance.
 Since then, I’ve been working for EY in their financial services area on IT audits and cybersecurity projects.
-I’m in my second year of the graduate scheme at the moment, looking to leave the graduate scheme and become a senior consultant at the end of the year.
+I finished my graduate scheme in late 2017 and am now a senior consultant.

 How I use my degree skills and/or knowledge in my career

 The easy answer is I use the knowledge from my informatics modules, which have greatly helped understand some of the more technical aspects of my work, especially when testing infrastructure and inspecting scripts.
 However, I find the communication and explanation skills gained during philosophy and linguistics to be even more pervasively used in my work.
 I’m in a client-facing role, so being able to clearly explain and communicate issues and requests to our clients is incredibly important.
 In Cognitive Science, we frequently have to put highly technical topics, such as artificial intelligence and neural networks, into more simplistic terms in order to write essays about them in philosophical fashion.
 This has made technical report writing for my managers much easier, and has proved valuable in my work.
 This has become even more valuable as I move into a more consultancy-focused role in cybersecurity.

 My relevant experience: